ruditimmermans/LightEmail/README.md

 # LightEmail

-A Free Software, minimalistic and privacy friendly email app for the Light Phone.
+A Free Software, minimalistic and privacy friendly email tool for the Light Phone.

-LightEmail is primarily made for personal use; I only want to share the app with others if they want to use it and are able to use it.
+LightEmail is primarily made for personal use; I only want to share the tool with others if they want to use it and are able to use it.

 You can download directly from GitHub.